 We come to the ORFC to network, to share our highs and lows, to learn from others.
 Together we create an incredibly rich and diverse conference programme (masterly coordinated by Tom and team!), and create a platform to come together, feel heard, be inspired, and share resources – all crucial to inject us with the other two ingredients I find indispensable for Food Citizenship.

 What emerges from coming together is our heightened sense of power to create change.
-It is hard to believe anything can stand in our way when we are surrounded by 1,000 fellow participants filled with hope and energy (and knowing there are another 600 on the waiting list!).
+It is hard to believe anything can stand in our way when we are surrounded by 1,000 fellow participants filled with hope and energy (and knowing there are another 600 on the waiting where to buy tramadol online list!).
 Furthermore, we also remind each other of the bigger picture, of why we came here in the first place.
 We are reminded of our higher collective purpose, the direction in which we all agree we want to head towards, even if we may have different ideas on how to get there.

 I certainly felt empowered by the incredible people I met (and the friendly faces I always love seeing again!).
 There is SO MUCH happening in the Food Citizenship space, although I don’t think most people realise this is what they are doing.
 I heard about The Golden Company, a Social Enterprise working to “improve wellbeing and employability of young people through stewardship of nature and its products”, namely beehives!
 I was introduced to Tiddly Pommes, who collect apples from people’s gardens and make local apple juice to sell around Oxford.
 I saw women farmers in Wales relate with the successes and struggles of women farmers in Zambia.
 I heard about how building communities around food, in areas such as Dartford, can combat exclusion and loneliness.
 They all empower, inspire and bring people together.

 How can we replicate these?
 How can we tap into the power of numbers (rather than only the power of scale)?